 38. Can We Defined A Class Without A Constructor In Ooabap

-Yes, class can be created without any constructor.
-Default constructor will be created when we define a class without constructor.
+Answer: Yes, the class can be created without any constructor.
+The default constructor will be created when we define a class without a constructor.

 39. How To Create An Object For Private Class?

-In general we can not create object for a private class, but we can access static method of a private class so call that method using its class name and import that object.
+Answer: In general, we can not create an object for a private class, but we can access the static method of a private class so call that method using its class name and import that object.

-For example take one static method with an exporting parameter inside private class and write object creation code in that static method and export that object.
+For example, take one static method with an exporting parameter inside the private class and write the object creation code in that static method and export that object.

 40. What Is The Difference Between Singleton And Static Class In Sap Abap?

 Answer: Before going to static classes, you should understand static components.